PrefectHQ/prefect/docs/tutorial/workers_workpools.md

 2. Type `n` for now, you can set up a schedule later
 3. Select the work pool you just created, tutorial-process-pool
 4. When asked if you would like your workers to pull your flow code from its remote repository, select yes if you’ve been following along and defining your flow code script from within a github repository.
-    - y: Reccomended: Prefect will automatically register your GitHub repo as the the location of this flow’s remote flow code.
+    - __y__: Reccomended: Prefect will automatically register your GitHub repo as the the location of this flow’s remote flow code.
 This means a worker started on any machine, on your laptop, on your team-mate’s laptop, or in your cloud provider
-    - n: If you would like to continue this tutorial without the use of GitHub, thats ok, Prefect will always look first to see if the flow code exists locally before referring to remote flow code storage.
+    - __n__: If you would like to continue this tutorial without the use of GitHub, thats ok, Prefect will always look first to see if the flow code exists locally before referring to remote flow code storage.

 Prefect becomes powerful when it allows you to trigger flow runs in a variety of executions environments, so understanding how Prefect workers access flow code remotely is an important concept to grasp.